mrocklin/blog/_posts/work/2021-01-14-personal-covid-risk.md

 ## Disclaimer

-Remember, I am just a crank on the internet.
+Remember that I am just a crank on the internet.
 Please take this post more as an exercise for how to approximate risk, rather than as an actual estimate of that risk.